riddhiroy/FileStoreService/README.md

     - [optional] Add the directory containing the store executable to your PATH.
       - `export PATH="$PATH:~/<project_path>/store"`
       - `source ~/.zshrc` or `source ~/.bashrc`

+# Docker Image
+- I have created an image for the server which can be pulled from: https://hub.docker.com/repository/docker/riddhiroy/file-store-server/
+- when runing the image make sure to expose it to port 5000->5000.
+For eg: `docker run -d -p 5000:5000 riddhiroy/file-store-server:v1
+`